AlFalahTaieb/itstimetolearncplusplus/README.md

 *Reusability* once a function is written, it can be written, it can be called a multiple times from within the probability of copy/pase errors.

+> When a function becomes too long, too complicated, or hard to understand, it can be split into multiple sub-functions.
+This is called refactoring.